Get ready to experience your newest passion...

 At Nyala Sands all meals are prepared for you each day in the spacious and well equipped kitchen, using only fresh, locally sourced ingredients.
 The accent is on home cooking, with a range of hearty dishes designed to tempt your taste buds and feed your soul.

-Before you go out on your morning game activity you will be offered fresh coffee and home-baked muffins.
-On your return a late breakfast will be served, with fresh fruits, yoghurt, cold meats and a cooked, English option.
-Dinners are enjoyed either in the dining room, sala or outside, under the stars.
+Before you go out on your morning game activity you will be offered fresh coffee.
+On your return a late breakfast will be served, with fresh fruits, yoghurt and a cooked, English option.
+Dinners are enjoyed either in the dining room or outside, under the stars.

 Because we want you to experience the very best South African culture has to offer, we regularly “braai” (pronounced “bry” as in “try”) outside over an open fire – this is the local version of the barbecue.
 Vegetarians are well taken care of with a range of fresh produce used to create mouthwatering meat-free alternatives.